timothyb0912/blog/_posts/2021-06-30-Coded-Communication.md

 Finally, there are commanding relationships.
 Here, there is no back and forth at all.
 The person giving the help tells the person needing help what to do.
-This is akin to an authoritarian, parent-child relationship.
+This is akin to delegation--at best, and at worst, it resembles an authoritarian, parent-child relationship.

 Young Tim,
 what I wish I told you earlier is that communication styles